 Chase Sapphire Card

 Another Chase favorite, many discovered this offer in 2012 and have yet to look back.
 There’s plenty of reasons for that loyalty, too.
 They’re earning 10,000 bonus points after spending $500 in the first 3 months as well as two points for every dollar spent at their favorite restaurants and one point for every dollar spent on anything else they use their Chase Sapphire for.
 We’re always impressed when a credit card network guarantees instant access to its customer service reps and Chase certainly delivers.

 You don’t have to worry about your points expiring nor do you have to keep track on how many points you’ve accumulated – there are no limits on how many you can earn.
 There’s a lot the points can be used for, too – including cash.

 No annual fee sweetens the deal and the feedback from consumers who carry this card tells the tale.

-There’s an intro 0% APR through August 2013 and no annual fees with this Capital One offer.
+There’s an intro 0% APR through August 2013 and no annual fees with this card offer.

 Have you found the perfect no annual fee credit card that meets your needs?
 Share your story with our readers.
 Also, if you’ve had bad luck in the past with no annual fee credit card, we want to hear that story too.